In this guide, we’ll be discussing how to edit headshots.

 Yes, headshots can be photoshopped.

-However, it’s important to note that the retoucher should always keep in mind not to turn the model into a plastic Barbie doll with overly enhanced features.
+However, it’s important to note that the retoucher should always remember not to turn the model into a plastic Barbie doll with overly enhanced features.

 This is why many professional models turn away from photoshoots if they don’t like the editing style of the photographer.